Stephenson's Rocket: Blastpipe

-Cylinders closer to the horizontal
+Cylinders and pistons

 Like the Lancashire Witch, Rocket had two cylinders set at angle from the horizontal, with the pistons driving a pair of 4 ft 8.5 in diameter wheels.
 Most previous designs had the cylinders positioned vertically, which gave the engines an uneven swaying motion as they progressed along the track.
 Subsequently, Rocket was modified so that the cylinders were set close to horizontal, a layout that influenced nearly all designs that followed.

-Pistons directly connected to driving wheels

 Again like the Lancashire Witch, the pistons were connected directly to the driving wheels, an arrangement which is found in subsequent steam locomotives.

-Separate firebox
+Firebox

 The firebox was separate from the boiler and was double walled, with a water jacket between them.
 Stephenson recognised that the hottest part of the boiler, and thus the most effective for evaporating water, was that surrounding the fire itself.
 This firebox was heated by radiant heat from the glowing coke, not just convection from the hot exhaust gas.

 Locomotives of Rocket's era were fired by coke rather than coal.
 Local landowners were already familiar with the dark clouds of smoke from coal-fired stationary engines and had imposed regulations on most new railways that locomotives would 'consume their own smoke'.
 The smoke from a burning coke fire was much cleaner than that from coal.
 It was not until 30 years later and the development of the long firebox and brick arch that locomotives would be effectively able to burn coal directly.

 Rocket's first firebox was of copper sheet and of a somewhat rectangular shape from the side.
 The throatplate was of firebrick, possibly the backhead too.
 When rebuilt around 1831, this was replaced by a wrought iron backhead and throatplate, with a drum wrapper (now missing), presumed to be of copper, between them.
 This gave a larger internal volume and encouraged better combustion within the firebox, rather than inside the tubes.
 These early fireboxes formed a separate water space from the boiler drum and were connected by prominent external copper pipes.